nashspence/sahuagin/README.md

 # Sahuagin Database

-This repository centers around the Jupyter notebook `Create the Sahuagin Database.ipynb`.
-The notebook contains the latest schema and logic for building a generative attribute database in PostgreSQL.
+This repository contains the PostgreSQL schema and stored procedures for the Sahuagin project.
+The definitions are located in `sql/schema.sql` and are loaded automatically when the database container starts.

-## Starting the development environment
+## Starting the database

-A small Docker Compose configuration starts Jupyter and PostgreSQL together:
+A minimal Docker Compose setup runs PostgreSQL and loads the schema:

 ```bash
 docker-compose up -d
 ```

-Jupyter will be available on port `8888` and PostgreSQL on `5432`.
-The access token for Jupyter is written to `server.txt` and also set via the `JUPYTER_TOKEN` variable in `docker-compose.yml`.
+PostgreSQL will be available on port `5432` with the default credentials `postgres`/`postgres`.

-## Using the notebook
+## Schema

-Open the `Create the Sahuagin Database.ipynb` notebook from the Jupyter interface and run the cells.
-The notebook installs PostgreSQL locally inside the container, creates the database and loads all required procedures.

-The previous notebooks remain under `notebooks/` for reference.
+All tables, functions, and procedures are defined in `sql/schema.sql`.
+The original Jupyter notebooks are kept in `notebooks/` for historical reference.